 Similar to mobile devices, if you want your drone to operate on a 5G network, you need to get a new one that supports 5G or retrofit your current one.
 New 5G drones must be equipped with a 5G-compatible modem.
 Having a capable computing platform on board enables the drone to achieve the faster, low-latency, on-board computing that is associated with 5G, such as 3 Gbps upload and 7.5 Gbps download speeds.
 You’ll need a 5G modem compatible with your wireless carrier, and then an appropriately configured SIM card to make the data connection.

 If you want to retrofit your old drone, you need a 5G add-on board that hosts a 5G modem that is backwards compatible with your current drone setup.
 Do note that if you retrofit your old drone with a 5G modem, you may not be able to reap all the benefits of flying over a 5G network, due to the limitations of the old, not 5G-compatible, SoC.
 There aren’t any out of the box solutions on the market that support 5G...until now.

-We’ve partnered with Qualcomm to bring developers and OEMS the Qualcomm Flight RB5 5G platform, the first purpose-built 5G drone platform with best in class computing.
+Last year we partnered with Qualcomm to bring developers and OEMS the Qualcomm Flight RB5 5G platform, the first purpose-built 5G drone platform with best in class computing.
 Built on the foundation of Qualcomm’s premium robotics platform, the Qualcomm Flight RB5 5G platform condenses multiple complex autonomous AI and CV capabilities into a small compact system, perfect for a broad set of integrators who can build their applications that take advantage of the coming aerial 5G wave.